 Configure Agents

-Set up and run IAS agents to connect the Console to your code -- configuration, starting workers, task types, hybrid runner, and troubleshooting.
+Set up and run the IAS local agent runtime to connect the Hub to your code -- configuration, task types, and troubleshooting.

 Configure Agents